masamitsu-murase/single_binary_stackless_python/Stackless/readme.txt

 Building Stackless
 ------------------

+Just follow the build instructions for regular C-Python.

+To more easily support new platforms and CPU architectures, Stackless Python now commonly uses Stackman (https://github.com/stackless-dev/stackman) for stack switching / hard switching between tasklets.
+Stackman is a lightweight library for stack manipulation.
+The Stackless source archive already contains a copy of Stackman, which is normally used automatically.
+However, the legacy Stackless switching code can still be used without restrictions.
+To do this, Stackless must be configured with `configure --without-stackman` or built under Windows with `build.bat "/p:stackmanDir=no"`.

+It is also possible to use your own version of Stackman instead of the copy bundled with Stackless.
+To do this configure Stackless with `configure --with-stackman=/path/to/your/stackman` or built under Windows with `build.bat "/p:stackmanDir=X:\path\to\your\stackman"`.

-Just follow the build instructions for regular Python.
-If you define the C-preprocessor symbol STACKLESS_OFF, you get a Python interpreter without Stackless.
+If you define the C-preprocessor symbol STACKLESS_OFF in Include/stackless.h, you get a Python interpreter without Stackless.
 It should behave exactly like the corresponding version of regular Python.
 Any difference constitutes a bug.
-(Windows 64bit only: if you define STACKLESS_OFF, you also need to clear the content of the file Stackless\platf\switch_x64_masm.asm: c:\> echo END > Stackless\platf\switch_x64_masm.asm )

 Contributing
 ------------